plone/documentation/develop/plone/forms/z3c.form.rst

 Starting points to learn *z3c.form* in Plone

-* Read about `creating schema-driven forms with Dexterity content subsystem <http://developer.plone.org/reference_manuals/external/plone.app.dexterity/schema-driven-forms/index.html>`_
+* Read about :doc:`creating schema-driven forms with Dexterity content subsystem </develop/addons/schema-driven-forms/index>`

-* `TODO app tutorial for Plone <http://developer.plone.org/reference_manuals/external/tutorials.todoapp/docs/index.html>`_
+* :doc:`TODO app tutorial for Plone </external/tutorial.todoapp/docs/index>`

 Other related packages you might want to take a closer look